 Today you may join an optional full day excursion to the Izumo Taisha Shrine.
 It is one of the oldest shrines in Japan, mentioned in both the Kojiki and Nihon Shoki -- two ancient collections of Japanese stories and legends -- and for many centuries was the largest wooden structure in the country.
 After lunch you will travel to Shimane Museum of Ancient Izumo, it shows the unique culture which has been handed down over the generations in Izumo.
 Lastly, you will visit Adachi Museum of Art, located near Matsue City, combines superb Japanese gardens with an outstanding collection of modern painting.

 After your final breakfast disembark the ship in Maizuru .

 - Full Board from dinner on the first day to breakfast on the last day

 - Mineral water, coffee and wine served with lunch and dinner

 - 24 hour room service (selected menu)

-- Evening entertainments and events, and/or organised shows
+- Evening gatherings and organised entertainment

 - Open Bar (pouring wines, house champagne, alcohol except premium brands...list available upon request)